ramarlow/ramarlow.github.io/_roles/97_triton.md

 ![image-left](/assets/images/rigidizer.png){: width="30%" .align-left}
 Another project I undertook at Triton was prototyping a handheld pressurized air supply for product demonstration purposes.
 The previous solution had relied on a 5-gallon air tank, which was impractical for off-site demonstrations and generally inconvenient for portability.
 After trying to solve this by sourcing a smaller tank, I further reduced the size and complexity by switching to compressed CO2 canisters, which are already commonly available for bike tire inflation, and designed a palm-sized enclosure for a small regulator and valve.
 In testing, I determined that the new device would supply enough air for at least 20 rigidization cycles, about 4 times what is usually used in demonstration.
 ![image-center](/assets/images/rigidizer-comparison.jpg){: .align-center}

+Aside from these projects, I was responsible some other miscellaneous tasks.
+In working with other engineers to carry out component failure mode tests on new materials, I was able to gather observations and data that helped tune critical process parameters.
+I also referenced supplier datasheets to assemble and solder a few sensor arrays used for spatially locating the endoscopes.